 Federal Court for SSDI Appeals

 The last option if you have exhausted all of your possible appeals is to file a lawsuit in the U.S. district court.
-This option can be costly and time-consuming and you should discuss this option with your attorney before making the decision to go forward.
+Because this option can be costly and time-consuming, you should discuss this option with your Social Security appeals attorney before making the decision to go forward.

-There is something important to be aware of: If you have been collecting benefits and the denial was to stop existing benefits, you may have the option of continuing to collect your benefits throughout the appeal process.
-However, if you lose on appeal, you may have to repay all of the benefits you collected during the appeals process which can be very lengthy.
+An important consideration in deciding whether to pursue a lawsuit is the type of appeal that you are filing.
+If you are appealing a suspension of benefits, you may have the option to continue to collect benefits throughout the appeals process.
+However, if you lose on appeal, you may have to repay all of the benefits that you collected during the appeals process, which can be very lengthy – particularly if you file a claim in federal district court.